ethfinex/ethtex-registry/README.md

 # ethtex-registry

-Token registry smart contract for D-Arch platform.
+Token registry smart contract for use by an exchange platform with on-chain settlement, in-order to allow token maps to be queried on-chain with minimal trust in any exchange operator.
+The implementation is write only.

 Main contract can be found on `contracts/RegistryLookup.sol`